 We began documenting Greg's story in January, 2010 - one month before Greg gained his freedom.
 Since then, we have conducted over 45 interviews with Greg's attorneys, his family, friends and others.
 We have also recorded over 30 hours of court hearings germain to Greg's case.

-We expect to have the documentary completed in the summer of 2016.
+We expect to have the documentary completed in the end of 2016.

 Our most recent addition to Greg's story is a documentary short we call "Greg Taylor - Ghost."
 The footage comes primarily from three interviews we recorded with Greg January, 2010 at Johnston County Correctional Institution.
 The last was recorded just 23 days before he was freed.
 In the interviews he reflects on his years in prison: from the astonishment he and his family felt at his conviction to the anguish he felt when he missed his daughter's wedding.
 Here's the trailer: